eoyebami/eoyebami.github.io/iac/ansible/2024-06-07-ansible-modules.md

       tasks:
       - name: Generate key pair
         become: true # set to true to activate privilege escalation, essentially like using sudo
-        become_user: ec2-user # using sudo to switch to this user ansible.builtin.expect:
+        become_user: ec2-user # using sudo to switch to this user, used for configuration of a file that belongs to a user ansible.builtin.expect:
           command: ssh-keygen -t ed25519 -f .ssh/id_ed25519
           responses: